 Level 1 facilitated the researcher in ascertaining how teachers felt about the teaching of numeracy.
 Level 2 was used to find out what teachers’ knowledge was of teaching numeracy in their own subject areas.
-Level 3 enabled the researchers to ascertain the role of leadership in facilitating this learning; and also to probe how teachers’ learned about, and from whom about the teaching of numeracy.
+Level 3 enabled the researchers to ascertain the role of leadership in facilitating this learning and also to probe how teachers’ learned from each.
 Level 4 supported the researchers in collecting data on how numeracy was taught in various subject areas across the curriculum.
 Although each level of Guskey (2002) is not strictly linear (Abrahams et al., 2014; King, 2014), success at one level is usually dependent on the previous level and evidence can be built at each level.
 Level 5 was not used for the purpose of this research because this was outside the scope of the project.
-The researchers were in agreement with Abrahams et al. (2014), where they said that it was difficult to ascertain whether or not the results were directly linked to the intervention or not, in this case, the school improvement plan for numeracy.
+The researchers agree with Abrahams et al. (2014), where they said that it was difficult to ascertain whether or not the results were directly linked to the intervention or not, in this case, the school improvement plan for numeracy.

 2.2.
 Conceptual framework for observing numeracy

-The researchers chose the Goos (2007) model for conceptualising numeracy in this project as opposed to the definition set out in the Ireland’s national strategy (DES, 2011a) because of the similarities between the two concepts of numeracy set out in both.
-The researchers critiqued the similarities broadly speaking into mathematical content; contexts, mathematical skills including the use of criticality within these; and the use of tools.
-However, a more quantifiable method of: ascertaining what mathematical content was being taught; what the skills were being observed and the critical orientation of these skills was required; and the same tools set out by Goos (2007) were adopted in this project.
+The researchers chose aspects the Goos (2007) model for conceptualising numeracy in this project as opposed to the definition set out in the Ireland’s national strategy (DES, 2011a) because of the similarities between the two concepts of numeracy set out in both.
+The concept of numeracy for this study comprised of: mathematical content, contexts, mathematical skills including the use of criticality within these, and the use of tools.
+However, a more quantifiable method of ascertaining what mathematical content was being taught; the skills being observed and the critical orientation of these skills was required.
 Therefore, a modified version of Goos (2007) model was developed.
-In line with Goos (2007) and Geiger et al., (2015a), contexts were to the forefront, however, mathematical concepts observed were quantified based on four of the five strands of Ireland’s Junior Certificate Project Maths curriculum (NCCA, 2013).
+In line with Goos (2007) and Geiger et al., (2015a), contexts were to the forefront.
+The mathematical concepts observed were quantified based on four of the five strands of Ireland’s Junior Certificate Project Maths curriculum (NCCA, 2013).

-The skills observed were a combination of skills from the Primary School Mathematics Curriculum (NCCA, 1999) and from those used by the Organisation for Economic Co-operation and Development (OECD).
+The skills observed in this study were a combination of skills from the Primary School Mathematics Curriculum (NCCA, 1999) and from those used by the Organisation for Economic Co-operation and Development (OECD).
 There were eighteen skills in total included for the purposes of observation.
 These skills, to incorporate the critical orientation which is important in any understanding of a modern definition of numeracy (Askew, 2015) were categorised using Bloom (1956) classification.
 This classification came about after a peer review process where two colleagues of the primary researcher, in the Professional Development Service for Teachers, classified them separately before agreeing on the classification.
-Although Goos’ (2007) model mentions problem solving, and subsequent research talks about the use of justification and evaluation (Geiger et al., 2015b) in relation to a critical orientation, the researchers felt the need to categorise the skills observed from lower order to higher order in order to be able to analyse the data in a cohesive manner after the data was collected.
 The six levels of skills observed comprised of: knowledge, comprehension, application, analysis, synthesis and evaluation (Bloom, 1956).
 The eighteen skills, and their classification are made explicit in Table 3.
 The tools for the purposes of this project are the same as those included in the Goos (2007) model.
-These included “the use of materials (models, measuring instruments), representational (symbol systems, graphs, maps, diagrams, drawings, tables) and digital (computers, software, calculators, internet) tools to mediate and shape thinking” (Geiger et al., 2015a, p.
+These included: “the use of materials (models, measuring instruments), representational (symbol systems, graphs, maps, diagrams, drawings, tables) and digital (computers, software, calculators, internet) tools to mediate and shape thinking” (Geiger et al., 2015a, p.
 542).